sstaub/C12832A1Z/README.md

 ## Example

-Here is an example for the application board with the mbed lpc1768.
+Here is an example for the application board with the mbed lpc1768 for mbed 6

 ```
 // display test for C12832A1Z mbed Application Board